simplito/privmx-endpoint-kotlin/README.md

 ### 2. PrivMX Endpoint Kotlin

-PrivMX Endpoint Kotlin is the fundamental wrapper library, essential for the Platform’s operational functionality.
-It utilizes JNI to declare native functions in Kotlin.
-As the most minimalist library available, it provides the highest degree of flexibility in customizing the Platform to meet your specific requirements.
+PrivMX Endpoint Kotlin is the minimal wrapper library, essential for the platform’s operational functionality.
+It declares native functions in Kotlin using JNI.
+As the most minimalist library available, it provides the highest degree of flexibility in customizing the platform to meet your specific requirements.

 This library implements models, exception catching, and the following modules: